 enjoying it—even just listening to it—is like looking at the beauty of

 nature and saying, “Oh my goodness, God inspired the creation of this.
 God

 inspired this composer to write this.”
-So just reminding myself that all of
+So just reminding myself that all of this

 As a parent, it’s the reminder that music is this amazing thing.
-I think all
+I think all of

-even teach them about things we didn’t already know.
+teach them about things we didn’t already know.
 I think it’s a great

 privilege to get to share something that beautiful with our children.